-Please join curators Liu Chen-hsiang and Sharleen Yu for a preview and walkthrough of the exhibition History’s Shadows and Light at the Taipei Economic and Cultural Office in New York.
-The exhibition features photographs of major political and social movements in Taiwan from 1986 to 1990—a time when photography not only bore witness to society’s dramatic transformation immediately before and after the end of martial law in 1987, but also began to expand the expressive possibilities of contemporary art.
+Curators Liu Chen-hsiang and Sharleen Yu gave an walkthrough of the exhibition History’s Shadows and Light at the Taipei Economic and Cultural Office in New York.
+The exhibition featured photographs of major political and social movements in Taiwan from 1986 to 1990—a time when photography not only bore witness to society’s dramatic transformation immediately before and after the end of martial law in 1987, but also began to expand the expressive possibilities of contemporary art.

 LIU Chen-hsiang 劉振祥(b.
 1963, Taipei, Taiwan) joined the China Times Weekly in 1986, before becoming a photographer of the Independent (Zili) Newspaper Group in 1988.
 During his seven years with the Independent, he documented the street protests before and after the lifting of martial law with photography and left behind many historical images of Taiwan’s transition to democracy.
 Apart from photojournalism, Liu has worked closely with Cloud Gate Dance Theatre, the first modern dance group of its kind in Taiwan and Asia, since 1987.
 He has taken still photos for Hou Hsiao-hsiang’s Dust in the Wind, Edward Yang’s Terrorizers and all feature films by Chung Mong-hong.
 In 2010, he received the Wu San Lien Award in the category of photography.
 He has published photography books such as Taiwan Photography (2000) and In Between the Moments: Cloud Gate in a Photographer’s Memory (2009).